-Best Kitchen Shears
+Best Kitchen Shears of 2021

-While this pair's handle is comfortable, it is slightly smaller than other models', fitting only two fingers comfortably with bigger hands and three fingers well with smaller hands.
-These shears are simple and well rounded in their ability to cut everything from green onion to chicken breasts, but if you are looking for a pair with more features, acting more like a multitool in the kitchen, then look at some others on this list.
+While this pair's handle is comfortable, it is slightly smaller than other models, fitting only two fingers comfortably with bigger hands and three fingers well with smaller hands.
+These shears are simple and well-rounded in their ability to cut everything from green onion to chicken breasts, but if you are looking for a pair with more features, acting more like a multitool in the kitchen, then look at some others on this list.

 The Acelone Premium Heavy Duty kitchen shears have almost everything we're looking for at an enticing price.
-This versatile tool cuts herbs, meat, and even bones with ease, and can also crack nuts, scrape scales, and open bottles.
+This versatile tool cuts herbs, meat, and even bones with ease and can also crack nuts, scrape scales, and open bottles.
 Our testers with larger hands especially appreciated the generous handle size.
 While the blades don't fully separate for easy cleaning, we found it easy to just toss them in the dishwasher.

 A multitool in the kitchen, you could find a use for the TANSUNG Come-Apart Shears every day.
 With a bottle opener, peeler on the blade, fish descaler, flathead screwdriver, nutcracker/jar opener, and a reasonably sharp blade, these shears have the most features in the review.
 The handle is comfortable, and the blade feels smooth when rapidly snipping.
 All of this at an affordable price makes it an excellent value.

 This pair falls short due to its narrow range of uses; they don't cut herbs or fat very well due to space between the blades.
-The space even makes it hard for this pair to cut paper.
+This space even makes it hard for this pair to cut paper.
 This pair would be a good addition to a well-rounded pair and could cut up chicken bones or other hard items.

 These couldn't cut through fat without having to tear it and smashed green onions when cutting instead of keeping a nice round shape.
 We think that is due to the tension of the blades not being as close together.